zaceno/hyperapp-events/README.md

+NOTICE: This project is no longer maintained.
+It is not compatible with the latest hyperapp versions, and I do not presently have any plans to update it.
+If you'd like that to change, get in touch :)

 # hyperapp-events

 `hyperapp-events` is an app decorator (a k a "higher order app") which adds an event bus to your app.
 Hyperapp modules are isolated from one another and can only communicate "top-down".
 An event bus allows dependency-free communcation between modules where that would otherwise be impossible.